 Business owners: respect the fact that people are in a hurry or distracted.
 They want to get to where they are going and do what they need to do.
 A complicated sign can make it harder to find the business they are looking for.
 A simple sign can help them get where they need to go, which could be your business.

-In the future, one in four people in North America and Europe will be over the age of 65 (United Nations survey).
+In the future, one in four people in North America and Europe will be over the age of 65, and places like Italy, Portugal, Finland, Germany and Greece are already there according to data from the world bank.
 People with older eyes will struggle to see an overly complicated sign.

 a) The Brand’s Logo